 Answer: We always charge our clients in a fair and transparent manner according to agreed contract terms.
-You should seek the advice of the Commercial Legal Advisor as soon as possible.
+You should seek the advice of the Group Legal Compliance team as soon as possible.

 (iii) Question: I have been asked by a colleague to be involved in a scheme for personally accepting money for scrap or items removed from site.
 Is this acceptable?